-By virtue of their contiguous cross-sectional area, a single vapor chamber designed for electronics cooling can handle power input upwards of 450 watts.
-By contrast, the largest generally available heat pipe tops out at around 125 watts when used in the horizontal orientation.
+By virtue of its contiguous cross-sectional area, a single vapor chamber designed for electronics cooling can handle power input upwards of 450 watts.
+By contrast, the largest generally available heat pipe tops out at around 125 watts when used in the horizontal orientation (gravity neutral).

 However, heat pipes are often used in combination to divvy up the heat load, whereby increasing total heat carrying capacity.
-To do this so each heat pipe has a relatively equal load, the pipes must be positioned directly above the heat source.
+To ensure each heat pipe has a relatively equal heat load, the pipes must be positioned directly above the heat source.
 Typically, a multiple heat pipe configuration will be close to its Qmax limit in operation while a single vapor chamber will have plenty of room to spare.